> Chapter I. What Is an Export?

 > 3 Epic Fails in Export Compliance

-According to BIS, “An EMCP analyzes pieces of information and individual decisions and builds them into an organized, integrated system.
+According to BIS, “An Export Compliance Program analyzes pieces of information and individual decisions and builds them into an organized, integrated system.
 It is a program that can be established to manage export-related decisions and transactions to ensure compliance with the EAR.”

-Creating an EMCP for your company does require some work, but it is absolutely worth it for the health of your company.
-We detail the entire process in our white paper, How to Create and Implement an Export Management and Compliance Program (EMCP).
+Creating an Export Compliance Program for your company does require some work, but it is absolutely worth it for the health of your company.
+We detail the entire process in our white paper, How to Create and Implement an Export Compliance Program.